AUROVA-LAB/aurova_grasping/Tactile_sensing/Digit_sensor/Tactile_segmentation/dataset/readme.md

 This dataset is shared only for non-profit research or educational purposes.
 If you use this dataset or a part of it, please respect these terms of use and reference the original work in which it was published.

 # FILE FORMAT
 The dataset is structured in 16 folders, one per object.
-In the paper you can find which object is used for each set (D1, D2, and D3) for training, validation and testing.
+In the paper you can find which object is used for each subdataset for training, validation and testing.
 The object's folders are organized with the following structure:

     object/

         image_label/
             imageidx_sensorunit.png --> raw images from the Digit sensor. labelidx_sensorunit.json --> labeled image in json format.

         voc_format/
             class_names.txt --> We do not classify the images, but it is necessary to label all the masks with the same class.
 After that, we do not use this class for anything.
             JPEGImages/ --> contain the same images as image_label but in jpg format. imageidx_sensorunit.png
             SegmetationClass/
                 labelidx_sensorunit.npy --> contour points saved in npy format.
             SegmentationClassPNG/
                 labelidx_sensorunit.png --> black and white labeled images.
 We used this images for the training, validation and testing.
             SegmentationClassVisualization/
                 labelidx_sensorunit.png --> visualization of the masks in the original images.